sui-foundation/sips/sips/sip-9.md

 This flow describes how a user can use a passkey to sign a transaction initiated on the same device.
 This flow is similar to flow (A) but without the intermediate step of scanning the QR code.
 It is possible on platforms that natively support passkey management (e.g., Android, iOS, macOS, Windows).

-The figure below describes how a user would use their phone to sign a transaction initiated in a browser on the same phone.
-A transaction is initiated by a mobile app or web app which opens a pop-up window of a wallet web app.
+The figure below describes how a user would use their phone to sign a transaction initiated in an app on the same phone.
+A transaction is initiated by a mobile app which opens a transaction confirmation dialog.
 When the user reviews and approves the transaction (fig. C.1), the phone creates a pop-up window requiring the user to authenticate using a pin or biometrics (fig. C.2).
-When the user authenticates, the transaction will be signed by the passkey and the signature passed over back to the wallet web app (C.3).
-The wallet app will then broadcast the transaction to the blockchain.
+When the user authenticates, the transaction will be signed by the passkey and the signature passed over back to the app (C.3).
+The app will then broadcast the transaction to the blockchain.

 ![Flow C](../assets/sip-9/flow-c.png)